 In order to be part of the scheme, a supplier must complete the registration process:

-- Get accepted provisionally as a registered supplier (if Environment Canterbury is satisfied with your RFP response).
+- Get accepted provisionally as a registered supplier (if Environment Canterbury is satisfied with your ROI response).

 - Attend training sessions as required.

 - Be subject to satisfactory audits of your first five Healthier Homes Canterbury installations for quality assurance purposes, at your own cost.

 - That’s it – you’re now a registered supplier!